Skip to content

 If the following findings appear after GDD surgery, they require management as complications.

-• Postoperative hypertensive phase (specific to Baerveldt®): Intraocular pressure remains around 20 mmHg for about one month after surgery.
+• Postoperative hypertensive phase (specific to Baerveldt®): Intraocular pressure remains around 20 mmHg for approximately one month after surgery.

 • Tube exposure: The tube is exposed outside the conjunctiva from under the patch graft.

-• Hypotony: May occur early after surgery, especially with non-valved implants.
+• Hypotony: May occur early postoperatively, especially with non-valved implants.

 • Diplopia: Mechanical restriction of extraocular muscles due to plate position

-Background factors for refractory glaucoma requiring GDD surgery include the following:
+The following are background factors for refractory glaucoma requiring GDD surgery:

 • History of multiple intraocular surgeries: Conjunctival scarring progresses, making bleb formation and maintenance difficult